 Weight-Bearing Imaging

 Weight-bearing X-rays are the foundation of foot and ankle imaging.
 Unlike non-weight-bearing films, they show the foot under physiological loading — revealing alignment changes, joint space narrowing, and stress responses that disappear when the patient lies down.
-Three standard views (AP, lateral, oblique) provide a comprehensive skeletal assessment.
+Three standard views (AP, lateral, oblique) provide a thorough skeletal assessment.

 Specific measurements from X-rays guide diagnosis: Meary’s angle for arch collapse, calcaneal pitch for heel position, hallux valgus angle for bunion severity, and intermetatarsal angle for forefoot splay.
 These objective measurements distinguish normal variants from pathological conditions and track changes over time.